Exclusive: Foxconn plans management overhaul as Chairman Gou seeks Taiwan presidency - source

 Shares in Foxconn, formally known as Hon Hai Precision Industry, have dropped around 24% since Gou announced in April his plans to run for president.
 They closed up 0.1% on Thursday, versus a 0.5% decline in the broader market.

-(Reporting By Yimou Lee and Jeanny Kao, additional reporting by David Dolan in TOKYO; Editing by Anne Marie Roantree and Himani Sarkar)
+(Reporting By Yimou Lee and Jeanny Kao, additional reporting by David Dolan in TOKYO; Editing by Anne Marie Roantree, Himani Sarkar and Stephen Coates)

 By Yimou Lee and Jeanny Kao